 Example #4 – Find the Year is Leap Year or Not

-Now from the above data, we need to find which date is belonging to leap year.
+We need to find which date belongs to the leap year from the above data.
 Follow the below steps to find the leap year using the YEAR function.

-Instead of inputting serial number, input DATE function as shown in the below screenshot.
+Instead of inputting the serial number, input the DATE function, as shown in the below screenshot.

-Instead of inputting year directly use YEAR function then choose the cell which has the date.
+Instead of inputting the year directly, use the YEAR function and choose the cell with the date.

-Close the DATE bracket and MONTH bracket then input equal to “=” 2 as shown below.
+Close the DATE and MONTH brackets, then input equal to “=” 2 as shown below.

 Press Enter Key.